 - Time Takes Time

-These words are commonly spoken at AA meetings or displayed on the meeting room’s walls.
+These phrases are commonly spoken at AA meetings or displayed on the meeting room’s walls.
 If you’ve attended AA meetings, you’ve certainly used these terms or heard them spoken by long-time AA members.
-A good way to lead off with this topic is to ask how the slogans help you with sobriety and life.
+A good way to lead off with this topic is to ask how the slogans help you with sobriety and daily life challenges.

 4. Serenity Prayer